Banana

 Banana is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Banana's population, as of November 2025, is approximately 8,959 people.
-This figure represents an increase of 142 individuals, a 1.6% rise since the 2021 Census which recorded a population of 8,817.
+Banana's population, as of February 2026, is approximately 9,239 people.
+This figure represents an increase of 422 individuals, a growth rate of 4.8%, since the 2021 Census which reported a population of 8,817.
 The change is inferred from the estimated resident population of 9,206 in June 2024 and address validation since the Census date.
-This results in a density ratio of 0.30 persons per square kilometer.
-Over the past decade, Banana has shown resilient growth with a compound annual growth rate of 0.5%, outperforming its SA3 area.
-Natural growth contributed approximately 51.0% to overall population gains recently, though all drivers including interstate and overseas migration were positive factors.
+This results in a population density ratio of 0.30 persons per square kilometer.
+Banana's growth rate exceeded that of the SA3 area (4.0%), indicating it as a region with notable population increase.
+Natural growth contributed approximately 51.0% to overall population gains recently, although all drivers including interstate migration and overseas migration were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking ahead, population projections indicate a decline by 464 persons to 8,495 by 2041.
-However, specific age cohorts are expected to grow, notably the 25-34 age group projected to increase by 205 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Population projections indicate a decline of 464 persons by 2041 according to this methodology.
+However, specific age cohorts are expected to grow, notably the 25 to 34 age group projected to increase by 205 people.

 Frequently Asked Questions - Population